-The change in radiative flux between our two experiments (with DMS emissions set to their $2xCO_2$ and $1xCO_2$ values) is very small at -0.05 Wm-2.
+The change in radiative flux between the GW and CON-TROL experiments (with DMS emissions set to their $2xCO_2$ and $1xCO_2$ values, respectively) is very small at -0.052 Wm-2.
 Again, this modest global figure conceals large spatial and temporal heterogeneities.
 In regions where DMS emissions are increased (decreased) by global warming, sulfate mass and the cloud droplet number concentration increase (decrease).
-Through the associated changes in cloud optical properties, this increase (decrease) in DMS emission leads to an albedo increase (decrease) and a negative (positive) impact on the radiative budget.
+Through the associated changes in cloud optical properties, this increase Fig. 3.
+Change in DMS flux between the CONTROL and GW experiments.
+Unit is μ mol d-1 m-2.

+(decrease) in DMS emission leads to an albedo increase (decrease) and a negative (positive) impact on the radiative budget.
 The radiative impact of DMS at $2xCO_2$ reaches 1 Wm-2 in the western Equatorial Pacific Ocean and off the west coasts of Angola and Chile whereas it reaches -1 Wm-2 in the South Atlantic Ocean (Figure 4, upper panel).

-On figure 4, we compare our estimate of the radiative impact of changes in DMS emissions to the radiative forcing of CO_2 at 2xCO2, computed with the LMD atmospheric GCM (Laurent Li, personal communication).
-In the subantarctic Southern Ocean, the radiative impact caused by changes in DMS emissions may partly counteract the CO2 radiative forcing (-0.5 Wm^{-2} vs 2.5 Wm-2 in zonal annual means).
+On figure 4, we compare our estimate of the radiative impact of changes in DMS emissions to the radiative forcing of CO2 at 2xCO2, computed with the LMD atmospheric GCM (Laurent Li, personal communication).
+In the subantarctic Southern Ocean, the radiative impact caused by changes in DMS emissions may partly counteract the CO2 radiative forcing (-0.5 Wm-2 in zonal annual means).
 Moreover, the DMS radiative impact differs from the CO2 radiative forcing by its seasonality (Figure 5).
-Whereas CO2 radiative forcing is more or less constant over the year, the DMS radiative impact reaches its maximum in summer, with values up to -1.5 Wm^{-2} in the 40°S-60°S band (Figure 5).
+Whereas CO2 radiative forcing is more or less constant over the year, the DMS radiative impact reaches its maximum in summer, with values up to -1.5 Wm-2 in the 40°S-60°S band (Figure 5), because marine DMS emissions are maximum in summer.

-There are several reasons why the symmetry in marine DMS change between the northern (NH) and southern (SH) hemispheres (Figure 2c) does not translate into a similar symmetry in the radiative impact (Figure 2e).
-In the first place, the surface covered by the ocean is less in the SH than in NH.
+There are several reasons why the symmetry in marine DMS

+change between the northern (NH) and southern (SH) hemispheres (Figure 2c) does not translate into a similar symmetry in the radiative impact (Figure 2e).
+In the first place, the surface covered by the ocean is less in the NH than in SH.
 In the second place, the amplification of the change in DMS flux due to changes in wind speed occurs only in the SH (Figure 2d).
 Finally, the radiative impact is expected to be negligible in polluted regions where the cloud droplet number concentration and the indirect aerosol forcing are already large (Figure 6).
-The radiative impact induced by changes in DMS was estimated assuming constant anthropogenic emissions of SO2 over the period of doubling CO_2 concentrations.
+The radiative impact induced by changes in DMS was estimated assuming constant anthropogenic emissions of SO2 over 2 the period of doubling CO2 concentrations.
 These emissions and those of other aerosol types are expected to change in the future.
 There are observed negative trends in sulfate aerosol emissions and concentrations over Europe and North America (Boucher and Pham, 2002), while emissions are expected to continue to grow over Asia and some other regions of the world.
-If this trend continue, it would result in a positive radiative impact in the mid-latitudes of the NH thus strenghtening the hemispheric contrast observed in Figure 4 (upper panel).
+If this trend continue, it would result in a positive radiative impact in the mid-latitudes of the NH thus strengthening the hemispheric contrast observed in Figure 4 (upper panel).

 Fig. 4.
-Annually-averaged radiative impact on clouds (first indirect effect only) due to changes in DMS fluxes associated with a CO2 doubling (upper panel).
-The corresponding radiative forcing due to CO2 (from $1xCO_2$ or 350 ppmv to $2xCO_2$ or 700 pmv) is also shown for comparison (lower panel).
-Unit is Wm-2).
+Annually-averaged radiative impact on clouds (first indirect effect only) due to changes in DMS fluxes associated with a CO_2 doubling (GW minus CONTROL, upper panel).
+The corresponding radiative forcing due to CO_2 (from $1xCO_2$ or 350 ppmv to $2xCO_2$ or 700 pmv) is also shown for comparison (lower panel).
+Unit is Wm^{-2}).